grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 ### Access a playlist

-1. Hover your cursor over Grafana’s side menu.
+1. Click **Dashboards** in the left-side menu.
-1. Click **Playlists**.
-You will see a list of existing playlists.
+1. Click **Playlists** to see a list of existing playlists.

 ### Start a playlist

 You can start a playlist in five different view modes.
-View mode determine how the menus and navigation bar appear on the dashboards.
+View modes determine how the menus and navigation bar appear on the dashboards.

 By default, each dashboard is displayed for the amount of time entered in the Interval field, which you set when you create or edit a playlist.
 After you start a playlist, you can control it with the navbar at the top of the page.

+1. Click **Dashboards** in the left-side menu.
-1. [Access](#access-playlist) the playlist page to see a list of existing playlists.
+1. Click **Playlists** to see a list of existing playlists.
 1. Find the playlist you want to start, then click **Start playlist**.
 The start playlist dialog opens.
 1. Select one of the five playlist modes available based on the information in the following table.
 1. Click **Start <playlist name>**.